graphstream/graphstream.github.io/doc/Tutorials/graph-visualisation.md

  * If you plan to do a GUI only program, that is a program that only respond to GUI events (mous clicks, keyboard, etc.) you should work in the GUI thread, using listeners.
  * If you intend to create some sort of simulation that runs a code continuously on the graph and uses the viewer to display its results, you should work in the Java main thread (created when you launch the program) and comunicate with the viewer GUI.

-***Please note that by default, certain measures have been taken to save resources.*** These include the edge selection and the over/left function.
+***Please note that by default, some features have been disabled in order to save resources*** These include the edge selection, the mouseOver, and mouseLeft functions.
-If you want to activate them, you can use the method ``enableMouseOptions`` of ``View``:
+If you want to activate them, you can use the ``enableMouseOptions`` method  of ``View``:

 ```java
 viewer.getDefaultView().enableMouseOptions();
 ```

 This is a shortcut used to replace the default mouse manager.
 You can also do it manually :

 ```java